International Phonetic Alphabet: Free fonts

+Proprietary system fonts

+Calibri, the former default font of Microsoft Office, has nearly complete IPA support with good diacritic rendering, though it is not as complete as some free fonts (see image at right).
+Other widespread Microsoft fonts, such as Arial and Times New Roman, have poor support.

+The Apple system fonts Geneva, Lucida Grande and Hiragino (certain weights) have only basic IPA support.

+Notable commercial fonts

+Brill has complete IPA and extIPA coverage of characters added to Unicode by 2020, with good diacritic and tone-letter support.
+It is a commercial font but is freely available for non-commercial use.

 ASCII and keyboard transliterations

 Several systems have been developed that map the IPA symbols to ASCII characters.
 Notable systems include SAMPA and X-SAMPA.
 The usage of mapping systems in on-line text has to some extent been adopted in the context input methods, allowing convenient keying of IPA characters that would be otherwise unavailable on standard keyboard layouts.

 IETF language tags

 IETF language tags have registered fonipa as a variant subtag identifying text as written in IPA.

 Thus, an IPA transcription of English could be tagged as en-fonipa.

 For the use of IPA without attribution to a concrete language, und-fonipa is available.

 Computer input using on-screen keyboard

 Online IPA keyboard utilities are available, though none of them cover the complete range of IPA symbols and diacritics.
+Examples are the IPA 2018 i-charts hosted by the IPA, IPA character picker by Richard Ishida at GitHub, Type IPA phonetic symbols at TypeIt.org, and an IPA Chart keyboard by Weston Ruter also at GitHub.
 In April 2019, Google's Gboard for Android added an IPA keyboard to its platform.
-For iOS there are multiple free keyboard layouts available, e.g. "IPA Phonetic Keyboard".
+For iOS there are multiple free keyboard layouts available, such as the IPA Phonetic Keyboard.